Best PAMM Accounts

 - Platform: its PAMM service allows you to invest in over 270 funds.
 Its interface shows performance metrics such as percentage gains over time as well the current profit or loss on open trades (called "Open P&L").

 - Min. deposit: the minimum amount you'll need to invest in a PAMM account varies from one account to the next, and is set by the fund manager.
 We've seen amounts range between $100 and $25,000.
 Large funds typically have higher minimum deposits.

 - Performance fees: there are no fixed costs associated with opening a PAMM account.
 Instead, fund managers charge a performance fee, which can vary between 5% and 50%.
 Importantly, the performance fee is only paid on profitable trades.

 - Risk management: once you've invested in a fund, your exposure is limited to the size of your investment.

 Visit 4xc.com to search and compare PAMM managers.
-Importantly, you'll need to register (no deposit is required) to view PAMM account performance statistics.
+You'll need to register (no deposit is required) to view PAMM account performance statistics.